Rhubarb bread is one of the tastiest things you can make with rhubarb. This recipe is one of the newer ones in my collection, but it’s a keeper!

 - 1 egg

-Mix rhubarb, brown sugar, flour, salt and baking soda in bowl until rhubarb is well coated.
+Mix the rhubarb, brown sugar, flour, salt, and baking soda in a bowl until the rhubarb is well coated.

-Add yogurt to batter, stir well.
-Batter will be thick!
+Add yogurt to the batter, stir well.
+The batter will be thick!

 Spray or grease pans liberally.

 Spoon into a standard loaf pan or three medium (approximately 3 1/2" x 7 1/2") pans.

 Bake at 350 degrees for about 45-60 minutes or until toothpick or skewer comes out clean.
 Smaller pans will take less time to bake.

 Cool completely before slicing with a serrated knife.

 Do you have a favorite quick bread you make in the spring?
 You might like my poppyseed bread recipe, loaded with a crunchy almond topping and a tangy lemon glaze!
 If you’ve got a favorite one, I’d be thrilled if you’d share it!

 If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter, and Pinterest.
 I’d be tickled and ever so grateful, thank you!

 If you haven’t already, check out my Facebook page where I’ll be posting easy, delicious and family-friendly recipes every week!